-Criteria An effective system of internal control over fines receivable records should include maintaining adequate subsidiary records to substantiate the total fines receivable balance.
+An effective system of internal control over fines receivable records should include maintaining Criteria adequate subsidiary records to substantiate the total fines receivable balance.

-Condition As reported in the prior year's audit report, management did not maintain adequate subsidiary records documenting the existence and valuation of fines receivable for Circuit

-Court fines and the aging of fines receivable.
+As reported in the prior two years' audit reports, management did not maintain adequate subsidiary records documenting the existence and valuation of fines receivable for Circuit Court fines and the aging of fines receivable.